ZXP-S-works/SE2-equivariant-grasp-learning/README.md

 ### Real-time training in a physical robot
-The parallel training is only implemented in physical robot environment.
+The parallel training is only implemented in physical robot environment (code for physical robot environment is coming soon).
 However, one can easily modify it to any environment.

 ```
 python3 ./scripts/train_robot_parallel.py --env=DualBinFrontRear --hm_threshold=0.015 --step_eps=20 --init_eps=1. --final_eps=0.